Chapter 12 : The Slipper

 "Please, Father, I didn't mean any harm.
 It reminds me of Mother, and-"

-"I said enough, Desiya," he snapped.
+"I said that's enough, Desiya," he snapped.

 Dezzy's eyes filled with hot tears, and she sat back down, shame pulsing through her.
 Her sisters said nothing, and out of the corner of her eye, she could see Bea scowling.
 She blinked rapidly, refusing to let her tears fall, and pushed the rest of her meal around her plate, feeling sick to her stomach.
-The rest of the meal passed in agonizing silence, and when the king finally stood, the girls curtsied, eyes trained on their feet, and he left to go attend to his Royal Duties.
+The rest of the meal passed in agonizing silence, and when the King finally stood, the girls curtsied, eyes trained on their feet, and he left to go attend to his Royal Duties.
 Dezzy bit her lip as she followed her sisters back to their bedroom.